dgerosa/website/_pages/_group.md

 Eccentricity calculator, outlier nightmare, PN analyzer.
 Likes gravitational waves, black holes, and cats.
 Specialized in cakes, cookies, and any sweet treats (by far the best chocolate brownie in town!).
 A marathon every now and then just to let off steam.

 ## Current MSc and Bsc students
+Here are the amazing students who are currently completing research projects with us in the group… Taking the first fun steps into the perilous world of black holes!

 - **Pietro Zeduri**, MSc thesis, Milano-Bicocca, 2025.
 - **Alessia Corelli**, MSc thesis, Milano-Bicocca, 2025.